Skip to main content

 Map printouts are delivered in a cardboard package.
 The package can be called for at the post office selected by the orderer when making the order.
 The order processing time is usually approx. 8 working days.

-Map printouts are available for 30 days following the order for download as PDF-files by clicking the link provided on the confirmation of order.
+Map printouts are delivered as PDF-files.
+The confirmation of order contains a link to the download page, where the documents are available for 30 days folloing the order.
 Map printouts in size A4 are not delivered on paper as printouts, only as PDF-files for download via a link.

 Open geodata products are available for 30 days following the order for download as files in various formats by clicking the link provided on the confirmation of order.